percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/advanced/encrypted_innodb_tablespace_backups.rst

 .. code-block:: bash

-   xtrabackup --prepare --apply-log-only --target-dir=/data/backups/base \
+   $ xtrabackup --prepare --apply-log-only --target-dir=/data/backups/base \
    --incremental-dir=/data/backups/inc1 \
    --keyring-file-data=/var/lib/mysql-keyring/keyring

 .. warning::

-   Backup should be prepared with the keyring that was used when backup was being taken.
+   The backup should be prepared with the keyring that was used when backup was being taken.
 This means that if the keyring has been rotated between the base and incremental backup that you'll need to use the keyring that was in use when the first incremental backup has been taken.